3. 5. 2023

-By utilizing this simple technique in testing quickly with barely any development effort, within 2 weeks we had enough of $ in sales to prove our hypothesis worthy of fully implementing.
+By utilizing this simple technique in testing quickly with barely any development effort, within 2 weeks we had enough $ in sales to prove our hypothesis worthy of full implementation.

 As a result of this successful validation, The Expert's original platform eventually evolved and now boasts a fully custom e-commerce module.

-The MVP mindset we like to incorporate at Sudolabs means that we aim for maximum of 8 week cycle from the first idea to the final MVP validation.
-As a result, we are more versatile in pivoting and saving our and client’s time, money and effort.
+The MVP mindset we like to incorporate at Sudolabs means that we aim for a maximum of an 8-week cycle from the first idea to the final MVP validation.
+As a result, we are more versatile in pivoting and saving our and our client’s time, money, and effort.